sanjaymeena/sanjaymeena.github.io/_posts/investment_notes/_posts/2016-05-8-investment_notes_financial_analysis.md

 Assets=Liabilities + Equity

 We will look at the 'Balance Sheet' for PI Industries .
 PI is a leading Agri Input and Custom Synthesis & Manufacturing company in India.
-The annual report referred is for FY2016.
-You can find the see the Annual report [here](http://www.bseindia.com/bseplus/AnnualReport/523642/5236420315.pdf).
+The annual report referred for this post is for FY2016.
+You can find the Annual report [here](http://www.bseindia.com/bseplus/AnnualReport/523642/5236420315.pdf).

 *Balance Sheet for P.I Industries*
 <img src="/images/posts/investment_notes/balance_sheet/balance_sheet.png" height = "800" width="900">

-Next, we will break down the various components of the Balance Sheet.
+As we see, Assets=Liabilities + Equity has to be satisfied.
+Now, Lets break down various components of a Balance Sheet.

 ## Assets